OpenC3/cosmos-project/README.md

 Warning: This is not recommended except for temporary testing on a local network.
 This will send plain text passwords over the network!

 1. Edit compose.yaml
-    1. Comment out this openc3-enterprise-traefik line: ```- "./openc3-enterprise-traefik/traefik.yaml:/etc/traefik/traefik.yaml:z"```
+    1. Comment out this openc3-traefik line: ```- "./openc3-enterprise-traefik/traefik.yaml:/etc/traefik/traefik.yaml:z"```
-    2. Uncomment this openc3-enterprise-traefik line: ```- "./openc3-enterprise-traefik/traefik-allow-http.yaml:/etc/traefik/traefik.yaml"```
+    2. Uncomment this openc3-traefik line: ```- "./openc3-enterprise-traefik/traefik-allow-http.yaml:/etc/traefik/traefik.yaml"```
     3. Remove 127.0.0.1: from this line and replace 2900 with 80: ```- "127.0.0.1:2900:80"```
+    4. Edit the openc3-keycloak section and change KC_HOSTNAME_PORT to -1
 2. Start OpenC3
     1. On Linux/Mac: ./openc3.sh run
     2. On Windows: openc3.bat run
-3. After approximately 2 minutes, open a web browser to http://mydomain.com/auth/
+3. After approximately 2 minutes, open a web browser to http://localhost/auth/
     1. If you run "docker ps", you can watch until the openc3-enterprise-init container completes, at which point the system should be fully configured and ready to use.
-4. IMPORTANT: You must configure Keycloak before accessing https://mydomain.com to get to the main OpenC3 app will work (you'll just see a white page until you do this) - Please follow our Keycloak documentation
+4. IMPORTANT: You must configure Keycloak before accessing http://localhost to get to the main OpenC3 app will work (you'll just see a white page until you do this) - Please follow our Keycloak documentation